India–Russia relations

-Traditionally, the Indo-Russian strategic partnership has been built on five major components: politics, defence, civil nuclear energy, anti-terrorism co-operation, as well as the advancement of and exploration of outer space travel.
+Traditionally, the Indian–Russian strategic partnership has been built on five major components: politics, defence, civil nuclear energy, anti-terrorism co-operation, as well as the advancement of and exploration of outer space travel.
 These five major components were highlighted in a speech given by former Indian Foreign Secretary Ranjan Mathai in Russia.

-After the start of Ukraine war and because of sanctions imposed by US and Europe on Russia, it started to provide oil and chemical fertilisers at discounted rate to India increasing India-Russia bilateral trade volume from $13 billion [2021-2022] to $27 billion within 2022 making it largest oil and fertiliser supplier to India.
-By 2023 India Russia trade is expected to cross $30 billion.

-India has also refused to accept the price cap on Russian crude imposed by West.
-However CIA director William J. Burns has said that Indian PM Narendra Modi’s words with Russian President Vladimir Putin has helped averting the nuclear war threat from Russia.

 The IRIGC (India-Russia Intergovernmental Commission) is the main body that conducts affairs at the governmental level between both countries.
 Both countries are members of international bodies including the UN, BRICS, G20 and SCO.
 Russia has stated that it supports India receiving a permanent seat on the United Nations Security Council.
 In addition, Russia has expressed interest in joining SAARC with observer status in which India is a founding member.

 India is the second largest market for the Russian defence industry.
 In 2017, approximately 68% of the Indian military's hardware import came from Russia, making Russia the chief supplier of defence equipment.
-India has an embassy in Moscow and two consulates-general (in Saint Petersburg and Vladivostok).
+India has an embassy in Moscow and two consulate-generals (in Saint Petersburg and Vladivostok).
 Russia has an embassy in New Delhi and six consulate-generals (in Chennai, Goa, Hyderabad, Kolkata, Mumbai and Trivandrum).

 According to a 2014 BBC World Service Poll, 85% of Russians view India positively, with only 9% expressing a negative view.
-Similarly, a 2017 opinion poll by the Moscow-based non-governmental think tank Levada-Center states that Russians identified India as one of their top five "friends", with the others being Belarus, China, Kazakhstan and Syria.
-Polls show that 60% of people support the Indian government's handling of the Russo-Ukrainian war, while 50% agreed to the sanctions imposed by other nations on Russia, according to LocalCircles, a community social media platform.
+Similarly, a 2017 opinion poll by the Moscow-based non-governmental think tank Levada-Center states that Russians identified India as one of their top five "friends", with the others being Belarus, China, Kazakhstan, and Syria.
+A 2022 poll showed that 60% of Indians support the Indian government's handling of the Russo-Ukrainian war.
 A poll conducted in summer 2022 shows that Indians most frequently named Russia their most trusted partner, with 43% naming Russia as such compared to 27% who named the US.